 Aside from managing the legacy of both those events she was also an integral member of the team, winning a total of 50 caps.

 She only came to the sport at the age of 24 after playing in a Tag Rugby event with her employer at the time Bank of Ireland.
 Prior to that, she played inter-county Ladies Gaelic Football for Donegal, winning the Intermediate All Ireland Championship in 2010.
 She attended UCD on a soccer scholarship and was part of the UCD team that won three successive FAI Women’s Cup Finals.

 Sarah Keane is President of the Olympic Federation of Ireland and CEO of Swim Ireland.
 In both of those roles, the next twelve months will be of huge importance.

 Having taken over the old Olympic Council in the wake of the scandals that engulfed it through Rio 2016, she has brought together a winning team and steered to ship into a better place than it has ever been.

-Survival was the minimum expectation through the dark days of having Government funding witheld and the confidence of Ireland’s sporting establishment at an all time low but that was very quickly exceeded.
+Survival was the minimum expectation through the dark days of having Government funding withheld and the confidence of Ireland’s sporting establishment at an all-time low but that was very quickly exceeded.

 A new name, a new identity and a new team came into focus under Keane’s leadership and now there is a sense that Tokyo could yet deliver our most successful ever Olympic Games.
 It will certainly be our best organised and that is the foundation upon which the vagaries of international sport have the best platform from which to shoot for the moon.